 8. Consider Paying Your Credit Card Statement Early

-So, you pay your credit card bill on time each month like you should — but is that enough?
+So, you pay your credit card bill on time each month as you should — but is that enough?
 Most credit card companies report to the credit bureaus once each month, showing the amount you owe and your available credit line.
 Let’s say you charge your office rent to the card each month so that you can earn airline miles.
 Well, if your credit card company reports to the bureaus before you get your payment in, you may be getting dinged for using more of your available credit than is good practice — even though you pay on time each month.
 Paying your bill online early may resolve the issue.

 9. Work to Lower Your Total Credit Card Balance